GEO-IASS/FuzzyModelClustering/README.md

 Fuzzy Model Clustering for Mult-modal learning:

 The parameters of data originating from multiple linear models can be learnt using Fuzzy Model Clustering.
-This is essentially the simulation of the work by Vidhyashankar et.al.

 100 Data samples originating from three linear models
 1) y=0.8x+2